 How long does each session last?

 Our sessions last 50 minutes.
 We will start and end at the same time, on the same day each week (unless otherwise agreed).

 How much does it cost?

-You can pay by card, cash or cheque on the day or block book and pay a few weeks in advance.
+I can receive payment by card, cash or cheque on the day, and you can block-book and pay a few weeks in advance.

 Can therapy make things feel worse?

 Some people do report feeling worse before they feel better.
 For a lot of people, the root of the issues they are bringing to therapy are somewhat out of their awareness, in order to improve things those issues may become more conscious and you may feel worse.

 As with our physical self, if we cannot feel the pain of an injury we may not take action to heal it, so with emotional issues, if we cannot feel it we cannot help it to get better and it will affect our behaviour, relationships and choices.